Alonge9500/LLMZoomcampProject/README.md

 # LLMZoomcampProject
-* Repository for DataTalks LLM ZOOM CAMP 2024
+* Repository for Final Project for DataTalks LLM ZOOM CAMP 2024
-* Contains assignments an Class Notes